 Posts

-Hadrian’s Wall Path – Walking the Boundaries of the Roman Empire Across Northern England
+Hadrian’s Wall Path – Tracing the Boundaries of the Roman Empire

 Image

-Hadrian’s Wall Path Thru-Hike From Roman Frontiers to the Solway Coast: A Final Journey Across the UK After walking Wainwright’s Coast to Coast , the Pennine Way, the West Highland Way , and the Great Glen Way , we thought our legs couldn’t carry us any farther.
-But with five days remaining before we boarded the Queen Mary 2 to return across the Atlantic, we felt the call to cross England one more time - this time on the Hadrian’s Wall National Trail.
-The 135-kilometre route follows the line of the northernmost boundary of the Roman Empire, from Wallsend on the River Tyne to Bowness-on-Solway on the Irish Sea.
-Built in 122 AD, Hadrian’s Wall once stretched coast to coast as a symbol of Roman might and strategy.
-Today, the trail offers a journey through 2,000 years of layered history, unfolding across countryside, crags, cities, and sheep fields.
-We walked it east to west , from coast to coast, tracing the wall’s rise and fall through fort ruins, turrets, valleys, and vibrant com...
+Hadrian’s Wall Path Thru-Hike From Roman Frontiers to the Solway Coast After walking Wainwright’s Coast to Coast , the Pennine Way, the West Highland Way , and the Great Glen Way , we thought our legs couldn’t carry us any farther.
+But with five days remaining before we boarded the Queen Mary 2 to return across the Atlantic, the idea of crossing England one final time proved difficult to ignore.
+So we set out once more - this time along Hadrian's Wall Path National Trail.
+The 135-kilometre route follows the line of the northernmost frontier of the Roman Empire, stretching from Wallsend on the River Tyne to Bowness-on-Solway along the Irish Sea.
+Built in 122 AD, Hadrian’s Wall once marked the edge of Roman control in Britain, a physical and symbolic boundary that defined the limits of an empire.
+Today, the trail traces that same line, offering a journey through nearly two thousand years of layered history across countryside, crags, cities, and open farmland.
+We walked east t...